What is Short Selling? Shorting a stock that you do not own!

 A more recent phenomenon relating to selling stock short has involved company directors taking out large margin loans to buy (long) more of their own company's stock.

-In a market downturn with prices falling, aggressive short selling can drive the price of the company's stock further down.
+In a market downturn with prices falling, aggressive shorting of stock can drive the price of the company's stock further down.

-This can, and has, forced some directors who are in vunerable positions to become exposed to margin calls that force them to sell their company stock at depressed prices to cover their positions.
+This can, and has, forced some directors who are in vulnerable positions to become exposed to margin calls that force them to sell their company stock at depressed prices to cover their positions.

-This causes the stock price to fall further ... and a downward spiral ensures that reaps profits for the short sellers and may bring the company to its knees.
+This causes the stock price to fall further ... and a downward spiral ensures that reaps profits for the short sellers, and has brought some companies to their knees, together with some of their stockholders.

 It is becoming obvious that stock market regulators need to tighten the rules for short selling before stock markets start to appear more like gambling casinos.